Villa Armira

 Villa Armira lies some 4 km southwest of Ivaylovgrad.
 It was named after the Armira River, a minor tributary of the Arda.
-It is a sumptuous palace villa and one of the largest and most richly decorated Ancient Roman villas excavated in Bulgaria.
+It is a sumptuous palace villa and one of the largest and most richly decorated ancient Roman villas excavated in Bulgaria.

 History

 The villa dates to the second half of the 1st century AD and originally belonged to a noble of Roman Thrace who is thought to have been the governor of the surrounding area.

 It is thought to have been destroyed in the late 4th century, possibly by the Goths some time around the Battle of Adrianople of 378.
+According to some scholars, Armira might be the villa in which the emperor Valens, wounded in the battle, had sought refuge.

 Features

+Villa Armira features many examples of the Roman tradition in designing and organizing villas.

+Architecture of the Villa

+Villa Armira is composed of two floors, and it contains the typical rooms that other Roman villas would have.
+The two-storey U-shaped villa spreads over 3600 m2 amidst a garden, with an impluvium in the middle.
+Villa Armira had 22 separate rooms on the ground floor alone in addition to a panoramic terrace.
+It was expanded eastward in the 3rd century AD with a triclinium and a hypocaust.A part of the villa also includes an underfloor heating system, built for heating the inside of the building's rooms.